Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Method

-In our experiments, we use three environments based on a simulated Turtlebot\,2 robot\footnote{https://www.turtlebot.com/turtlebot2/}.
-We chose this robotic system as it allows for relatively simple, yet realistic navigation tasks while being a readily available and extensible system which we can build upon in future work.
-It is controlled via two independent motors by setting target velocities for its two wheels.
+In our experiments, we use four environments based on a simulated Turtlebot\,2 robot\footnote{https://www.turtlebot.com/turtlebot2/}.
+We chose this robotic system as it enables relatively simple yet realistic navigation tasks while being a readily available and extensible system we can build upon in future work.
+The robot is controlled via two independent motors by setting target velocities for its two wheels.

-The environments are depicted in Fig.~\ref{fig:envs}: The 3x3 environment shown in Fig.~\ref{fig:3x3_env} as smallest, the 4x4 environment (Fig.~\ref{fig:4x4_env} of medium size and the largest 5x5 environment (Fig.~\ref{fig:5x5_env}).
+The first three environments are static navigation tasks depicted in Fig~\ref{fig:envs}.
+The 3$\times$3 environment shown on the left is the smallest, the 4$\times$4 environment (center) is of medium size, and the 5$\times$5 environment (right) is the largest.
 In each environment, the robot starts at a fixed position in the upper left corner and has to navigate to a fixed goal position marked with a green sphere while avoiding collisions with the outer walls and the obstacles within the environment.
+The robot has a state space with three components for these tasks.
+The first two are its position in the plain in $s_{x}$ and $s_{y}$ coordinates, and the third is its orientation $s_{\varphi}$ around the $z$-axis in radians.
+We use these environments to understand the scaling behavior of parameterized quantum circuits in the learning task, assess their behavior and performance for trajectories of increasing length and complexity and evaluate the effect of an increasing exploration demand.

+We furthermore created a considerably more demanding environment to validate the robustness of the presented method with a higher dimensional state space and dynamic components in the learning task.
+In this environment, shown in Fig.~\ref{fig:env_dyn}, the robot is equipped with a simple, front-facing lidar that covers a range of 180\textsuperscript{$\circ$} in the plane.
+The robot's state space contains ten distance measures in 20\textsuperscript{$\circ$} intervals as well as the current distance and orientation to the goal.
+The robot starts in the center of the environment and has to navigate to a goal position, which is sampled at random at the beginning of each episode to be in either of the four corners.

 We created all environments with the pybullet~\cite{coumans2016} real-time physics engine and set a control frequency of 100\,Hz for collision detection and calculating forward dynamics.